Nic Asher & Fynn Sterritt to benefit from Ben Rhodes absence

 "They're the experienced team in the class.
 They've been world champions and they've been to the Olympics twice."

-Rhodes is working with the Royal Yachting Association to train development talent and will look to coach Lowestoft's Asher, who only switched to the class this year, towards Rio 2016.
+Rhodes is working with the Royal Yachting Association to train development talent and will look to coach Lowestoft's Asher, who only towards Rio 2016.

 It has been a mixed first season for Asher and Sterritt, who ended the year 30th in the world, after a 16th-place finish in the European Championships and an underwhelming 44th at the world championships.